bigin/Scriptor/README.md

 3. Rename the file `/data/settings/_custom.scriptor-config.php` to `custom.scriptor-config.php` (without `_` prefix/underscore).
 4. Upload the contents of the folder to your server, or upload the folder if you want to run the application in a subfolder.

 > NOTE: You might have to adjust the .htaccess file.

+### How to upgrade from Scriptor 1.4.4- to 1.4.5+:
+>NOTE: Backup any files you replace or delete!

+  – Replace: /editor/ with the new version
+  – Replace: /imanager/ with the new version
+  – Replace: /index.php with the new version
+  – Replace: /imanager.php with the new version
+  – Replace: /data/datasets/buffers/fields/1.fields.php with the new version
+  – Replace: /data/settings/scriptor-config.php with the new version

+  Your site is now upgraded, test that everything works.

 ### Admin
 Once installed, to access the administrator area of your Scriptor site go to your websites homepage, then simply add the text `editor/` to the URL in your browsers, for example:
 ```